mrheides/mrheides.github.io/KnockoutComponents.md

 ### Intro

 In this chapter I'll try to show the concept of Knockout Components.
-The thing that brings reusable modules responsible for its' own state and look.
-Main idea reminds me all the modern react'ich style of components and besides some details thy are pretty similar.
+The thing that brings reusable modules responsible for their own state and look.
+Main idea reminds me all the modern reactive style of components and besides some details thy are pretty similar.

 ### Why

-We've used the Knockout as the forontend framework of choice because of its' "unobtrusive" nature.
-As well as for React it's just a JS library but it in comparison, it can be used without redesigning the whole application's view structure, building process and deployment.
+We've used the Knockout as the forontend framework of choice because of its "unobtrusive" nature.
+Just like React it's just a JS library but it in comparison, it can be used without redesigning the whole application's view structure, building process and deployment.

 ### How